jvanlint/Home-Time/README.md

 - Also included in the project are 2 subclassed UIKit (UIbutton and UIView) controls that are IBDesignable.
 These provide some UI sugar and can be configured in Storyboards visually.

+## Assessment Criteria

+The assessment criteria for us are as follows:
+- [x] Knowledge of chosen development language (Swift5 was used throughout and no packages or external depencies are used.
+Networking activity implemented using only UrlSession)
+- [x] Design and Architecture – OOP, Functional Programming, etc. (App was designed to decouple view controllers and data sources.
+Use of extensions to reuse code and a flexible API model)
+- [ ] Testing – Unit tests, Integration tests, etc. (Unit tests not provided at the time....I know...:sad panda:)
+- [x] Documentation – A good README file, comments in the code, etc. (Have you even seen the beauty in this README?
+It's like the Mona Lisa of README files.
+Code comments appear where relevant and value added.

 ## Contribute